phorton1/projects-ws2812bSwitchArray1/readme.md

 This example works with an interrupt on the Teensy to measure the amount of time it takes, from the beginning of a refresh cycle until the interrupt is triggered to determine which button is pressed.
-On the Teensy 3.2 at 90Mhz using the FastLed library, it takes just about 30 microseconds per LED.
+On the Teensy 3.2 at 90Mhz using the WS2812Serial library, it takes just about 30 microseconds per LED.
 So, basically, we just divide the number of microseconds to the interrupt by 30 and we get the "button number" of the (first/earliest) button that is pressed.

-This works well in the limited test program, which makes use of the FastLed, non-blocking, ws2812b library, which in turn uses DMA and a hardware UART to send the bits to the LEDs.
+This works well in the limited test program, which makes use of the WS2812Serial, non-blocking, ws2812b library, which in turn uses DMA and a hardware UART to send the bits to the LEDs.
 Because it is non-blocking, and it leaves interrupts enabled, we can use such an approach.

 ## THIS IDEA SHOULD WORK WITH ANY CPU and/or LIBRARY

-Although this demostration uses the FastLed library and Teensy 3.2, this concept should be usable with ANY cpu that is currently used to control such a ws2812b, or other similar, addressable LED array, including Arduinos and Raspberry Pi's.
+Although this demostration uses the WS2812Serial library and Teensy 3.2, this concept should be usable with ANY cpu that is currently used to control such a ws2812b, or other similar, addressable LED array, including Arduinos and Raspberry Pi's.